-Over the last 2 years, he has been developing an anthropological aesthetic to generate 'folk fictions'.
+Over the last few years, he has been developing an anthropological aesthetic to generate 'folk fictions'.
 These works draw on the social, cultural and economic history of a people and a place to craft work that is a meaningful composite of these histories.

 This method has entailed working with such diverse professionals as archeologists, anthropologists, film archivists, museum directors, folklorists and scientists as well as festival organizers, craftspeople, fishermen and park rangers amongst others.
 He envisages contemporary art as a powerful mode of generating meaningful new associations within contexts as well as producing new knowledge through its processes.